denizyennerr/Brazilian_E-commerce_Analysis/README.md

 limit 15
 ;
 ```
-Once we imported our CSV file to our Jupyter Notebook, we used a barplot() to visualize the top categories that were popular for shopping before Valentine's Day.
+Once we imported our CSV file to our Jupyter Notebook, we used a barplot() to visualize the top categories that were popular during Valentine's Day shopping period.

 ``` Python
 product_category_valentines_day= pd.read_csv(r"C:\Users\ASUS\Desktop\product_category_valentines_day.csv")